dreautall/waterfly-iii/README.md

 The app is still pretty much work in progress, but basic features already do work:

 - General
-  - Dark Mode switch according to system settings
+  - Light & Dark Mode
-  - Ready for translations (but not translated yet)
+  - Translation Ready (currently only translated into German)
 - Dashboard
   - Multiple charts for the current balance & recent history
   - Budget overview for last 30 days